superFelix5000/visualizeData_nx/README.md

 # monorepo exploration project

 This started with moving my [bank data visualization project](https://github.com/superFelix5000/visualizeData) over to an NX monorepo.
-My plan now is to move all my side projects here if possible and let them share as much code as possible.
+My plan now is to move most of my side projects here if possible and let them share as much code as possible.

 ## What's in it
 - Angular frontend for bank data visualization